Documentation Index

-Trustifi’s “Threat Prevention Rules” are a set of instructions on how to handle different types of threats that are detected by Inbound Shield.
+Trustifi’s “Threat Prevention Rules” are a set of instructions that define how Inbound Shield handles different categories of inbound email threats.

 Setting up rules